Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 a.
 Landscaping Business

 In Florida, lawn care & landscaping businesses require NO state license or examination.
-However, there are certain circumstances in which you will need a permit.
+However, there are certain circumstances in which you will need a landscaping business license Florida or a permit.
 The license depends on the services you plan to offer.

 i.
 Landscape Contractor License